guiyuanju/blog-ns/_posts/2025-04-29-Crafting-Interpreters.md

 ---
-title: "Book Read: Crafting Interpreters"
+title: "Book Reading: Crafting Interpreters"
 data: 2025-04-29
 ---

-I’ve been reading [Crafting Interpreters"](https://craftinginterpreters.com) on and off for a long time, and I finally finished it tonight—what a wonderful journey!
+I’ve been reading [Crafting Interpreters](https://craftinginterpreters.com) on and off for a long time, and I finally finished it tonight—what a wonderful journey!
 I highly recommend it to anyone interested in learning how interpreters and compilers are implemented.

 The book walks you through building a tree-walk interpreter (in Java) and a single-pass compiler that generates bytecode for a stack-based virtual machine (in C)—all coded by hand!